slviajero/tinybasic/MANUAL.md

 The array @T() is the real time clock array. @T$ is a string containing date and time.
 See the hardware drivers section for more information.

+The string @A$ is the command line argument on POSIX systems.
+See the hardware section for more details.

 ## Apple 1 language set

 ### Introduction